Hido1994/ai-playground/README.md

 # AI Playground
-This repository contains scripts and applications an the area of AI.
+This repository contains scripts and applications an the area of AI. :rocket:

 ```
 # OpenAI Chat API